rmlmcfadden/rmlmcfadden.github.io/bnmr/publications/proceedings.md

 {% assign proceedings = site.data.bnmr.publications.proceedings | sort: "published" | reverse %}

 To date, {{ proceedings.size }} articles have been published in conference proceedings.
+They are listed below in reverse chronological order.

 <!-- create an empty array -->
 {% assign years = "" | split: ',' %}